 This activity will meet the Natural Resource Conservation Service (NRCS) planning criteria for one or more of the plant, animal, water, air, and soil resource concerns.
-The overall conservation grazing plan must accomplish one or more purposes as described in the criteria and considerations for each conservation practice, as described in the Conservation planning process as outlined in the NRCS National Planning Procedures Handbook (NPPH), steps 1-7.
-A summary of those seven steps is provided in Appendix A, Conservation Planning Activity, General Requirements, at the end of this document.
-Do not overlook the General Requirements - they are important for this CPA's development.
+The overall conservation grazing plan must accomplish one or more purposes as described in the criteria and considerations for each conservation practice, as described in the conservation planning process as outlined in the NRCS National Planning Procedures Handbook (NPPH), steps 1-7.
+A summary of those seven steps is provided in Appendix A, Conservation Planning Activity, General Requirements- they are important for this CPA's development.

-State-specific conservation practice standards, specifications, and related technical guidance are provided in the NRCS Field Office Technical Guide (FOTG), Sections 2 and 4.
+State-specific conservation practice standards (CPS), specifications, and related technical guidance are provided in the NRCS Field Office Technical Guide (FOTG), Sections 2 and 4.
 The FOTG home page hyperlink is: https://efotg.sc.egov.usda.gov/#/